Private Arbitration FAQs

 How is arbitration different from mediation?

 In a mediation the mediator assists the parties themselves to reach their own settlement, if that is possible.
-In an arbitration the arbitrator decides the dispute for the parties after hearing testimony from both sides.
+In an arbitration the arbitrator decides the dispute for the parties after hearing testimony and reviewing the evidence and submissions from both sides.
 There is a combined approach, called a Mediation-Arbitration, or Med-Arb for short, where the parties try to reach a settlement with the arbitrator acting as mediator and, if that is not successful, the arbitrator will decide the case.
 Med-Arbs are becoming quite common for private, commercial and labour disputes.

 (c) 2011 MVC Private Law